dcrasch/tir/README.md

 - [x] Build simple ui with minifb
 - [x] Build web ui with webassembly
 - [x] Publish tessellations crate on crates.io
-- [ ] Build flutter? android ios mobile app
+- [ ] Build flutter? android ios mobile app using rid
 - [ ] Write a blog about building the program
 - [ ] Write more documentation about raqote and euclid.